- Published On: June 23, 2020

 While there’s a vast amount of information available online about organic farm production, there are a number of reasons talking to us can speed up your research and give you peace of mind along the way.

-- It’s not just any farm, it’s YOUR farm.
 When we visit your fields, we can point you directly to resources that will help answer questions specific to your soil and growing conditions.
 Furthermore, because we were created by farmers for farmers, we have first-hand organic farming knowledge and experience.
 We know what has worked and what has not worked, and I’ve seen it myself on my own farm.

-- Plan the work and work the plan.
 At AgriSecure, we can help you create the all-important transition plan.
 This will outline what your crop rotation and cost structures over 5 to 7 years can look like.
 By giving you the ability to make informed decisions about crop rotations and how they would work on your farm, you will avoid many of the “rookie mistakes” made by some of our founders (including me!) when they had no one to turn to and had to figure it all out on their own.

-- Financial Backing.
 A plan that has been developed by an experienced organic advisor will go far in convincing your banker or lender that your plans to transition or expand are viable and realistic.
 It demonstrates that you are able to manage risk and, as a result, it puts the odds in your favor by increasing confidence there will be a return on investment.
 The more prepared you are for discussions with bankers, the more likely they will be willing and ready to back you.

-- Teamwork Matters.
 One often overlooked factor in making the decision to transition to organics is gaining consensus on the farm.
 Our experience shows that meetings with service providers like AgriSecure provide the most benefit when all the key decision makers are included in the initial consultation.
 In this way, we can address the most pressing questions and concerns, and serve as a valuable source of experience and insight no matter what the ultimate decision may be.

 The time for action is now.